tidymodels/tidymodels.org/README.md

 4. Commit the source **and** the rendered outputs (`_freeze/` entries and `.md` files) to your branch.
 5. Open a pull request.

 If you're adding a new article to `learn/`, create a folder with an `index.qmd` inside it.
-If it needs packages beyond the core `tidymodels` meta-package, add them to `installs.R` **and** to the `r-packages:` field in the file's YAML front matter.
+If it needs packages beyond the core `tidymodels` meta-package, add them to `R/installs.R` **and** to the `r-packages:` field in the file's YAML front matter.

 ## Requirements to preview the site locally